 - inform you what the co-production activity is for - provide you with a named contact and their contact details - provide a clear outline of the involvement and commitment required from participants - ensure that any personal information is kept confidential.
-Everything that is discussed within the meeting will be anonymised and will not be attributed to individuals - provide the date, time, format, and location of the co-production activity (inperson, online, or hybrid (mixture of in-person or online) - provide full details of venue, travel requirements, accessibility arrangements etc. - outline the topics being discussed with an agenda that includes breaks
+Everything that is discussed within the meeting will be anonymised and will not be attributed to individuals - provide the date, time, format, and location of the coproduction activity (in-person, online, or hybrid (mixture of in-person or online) - provide full details of venue, travel requirements, accessibility arrangements etc. - outline the topics being discussed with an agenda that includes breaks - highlight in advance any triggering or distressing topics - be available to answer any questions you may have beforehand - offer links to Surrey Welfare Rights Unit, Surrey Coalition of Disabled People and other information regarding benefits and payment information

-Guide to co-production for lived experience experts
+Guide to co-production for lived experience experts Reasonable adjustments